peterw254/alx-zero_day/README.md

-This is not my first commit
+This is not my first commit.
+I loved coding and still love code.